obinnaeye/DocumentManager/README.md

 [![Coverage Status](https://coveralls.io/repos/github/andela-onnenanya/document-manager/badge.svg)](https://coveralls.io/github/andela-onnenanya/document-manager)

 # Document-Manager
- **_Introduction/Background Information_**
+ **_Introduction/Background Information_**:
  A simple app used for creating, editing, storing and managing documents.
 You can access documents based on roles and user-type.
 It also offers API endpoints for creating and managing documents.

 View the app [here](https://okdocs.herokuapp.com/)